Income tax allowances and amounts

 Your partner also has a Personal Allowance of £12,500, but earns £14,500 a year.
 They’ll usually pay 19% income tax on the money they earn over £12,500.

 Transferring £1,250 of your personal allowance to them will bring their personal allowance up to £13,750 (£12,500 + £1,250).
 This means they won't pay income tax on their first £13,750 of earnings.
 This will reduce the amount of income tax they pay by £237.50.
 They’ll pay £142.50 in income tax.

 Your personal allowance will be reduced to £11,250 (£12,500 minus the £1,250 you transferred to your partner).
 As you earn less than this, you still won't pay any income tax.

-To claim Married Couple's Allowance, you must be living together as a married couple or as civil partners and at least one of you must have been born before 6 April 1935.
+You might be able to claim Married Couple's Allowance if you're living together as a married couple or as civil partners and one or both of you were born before 6 April 1935.

 - If you married before 5 December 2005, the husband gets the Married Couple’s Allowance and the amount depends on the husband's income and the age of the older partner.

 - If you married or became civil partners on or after 5 December 2005, the partner with the higher income claims the Married Couple’s Allowance and the amount depends on the age of the older partner and the income of the partner with the higher income.